 1. Handheld Milk Frothers

-As the name suggests, handheld milk frothers are battery or electric-powered frothers that you hold in your hand when frothing milk.
+As the name suggests, handheld milk frothers are battery or electric-powered frothers that you hold in your hand when frothing with them.
 Hand frothers include handheld frothing wands and hand mixers.

 Hand frothers do not warm milk.
 However, they can froth both hot and cold milk.